Park Crescent, London: Garden

 The semicircle is divided into two halves by Portland Place.
 Between the arms of the crescent is a private garden, which is recognised as being of historic interest.
 (The Register of Parks and Gardens entry for Regent's Park was amended in November 2008 to include Park Crescent and Park Square).

 The garden is opened each year as part of the London Open Garden Squares Weekend, an initiative of the London Parks & Gardens Trust.

 The east and west lodges of the garden facing the Marylebone Road are listed Grade II.
 The railings around the garden are also listed Grade II, as is the cattle trough opposite No. 14 Park Crescent.

 Statue

 Statue of the Duke of Kent (1824) by Sebastian Gahagan.

 Just inside the garden railings, facing the top of Portland Place, is a bronze statue of Queen Victoria's father, Prince Edward, Duke of Kent and Strathearn.
 Sculpted by Sebastian Gahagan and installed in January 1824, the statue is seven feet two inches tall and represents the Duke in his Field Marshal's uniform, over which he wears his ducal dress and the regalia of the Order of the Garter.

 Related structures

 Mews

-There are mews behind the crescent; Park Crescent Mews East and West.
+There are two mews behind the crescent, Park Crescent Mews East and West.